ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Document name - full path, including namespace
   * Document version - first version must start at 1 and all others must be +1 from previous
   * Document base version - (optional), must be present if sending an "json-diff" document; the base version must be included to know what the base version was used to compute the differences.
 This base version must match the last published version by the receiver of the publish request or a 409 conflict will be returned.
-  * Document lineage - for v1 documents, it is recommend to use the epoch but the server may replace with its own value in the result (which must be used in subsequent updates); the lineage must match between updates to the same document; the lineage value is to prevent conflicts when performing document deletions
+  * Document lineage - for v1 documents, it is recommend to use the seconds since epoch but the server may replace with its own value in the result (which must be used in subsequent updates); the lineage must match between updates to the same document; the lineage value is to prevent conflicts when performing document deletions
   * Chunk number - (optional), "1/1" is assumed - to allow upload of multiple chunks of the document (note: not all documents support chunking)
   * Scope of where the document resides - associated to "location", or "contact"; the "location" scope is a private namespace only writable to the current session location; the "contact" scope is a namespace shared by all locations for the same contact (or through a special processer is shared amongst all users
   * Lifetime of document - i.e. "session" or "permanent"
-  * Expiry of document - (optional), epoch of when document must expire
+  * Expiry of document - (optional), seconds since epoch of when document must expire
   * Encoding - (optional), "json" is assumed, options are "json", "binary-base64"
   * "Publish to relationships" - list of:
     * Relationships contact file name (e.g. "/hookflash.com/authorization-list/1.0/whitelist" or "/hookflash.com/authorization-list/1.0/adhoc-subscribers").
 The scope for relationship documents is always "location".
 However, specialized document processors can generate "on-the-fly" relationship lists.